KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession3/part-5-scripts.md

 6. Type in `./CnCScript.sh` and hit enter to run your script.

 You've just written your first script!
-Yay!
+Congrats!